 - 6. Shortly after filing suit in February 2019, KTC also brought aboard attorneys from LCHB to assist in the prosecution of the case.
 We identified LCHB primarily for their expertise in the litigation and certification of complex class actions, including cases requiring the modelling of economic damages on a class-wide basis.
 As Jason Lichtman explains in his declaration, LCHB has extensive experience in litigating issues involving class-wide damages in complex consumer class actions. - 7.
-My previous declarations explained that KTC, along with co-Class Counsel Leiff Cabraser Heimann & Bernstein, LLP, have actively litigated this case since its inception in February 2019.
-At the time, this Court had adjudicated motions to dismiss filed by all defendants (Dkt.
+Plaintiffs' counsel, including LCHB, have actively litigated this case for more than two years.
+As the Court knows, this case has been hotly contested since its inception, including motions to dismiss filed by all defendants (Dkts.
 100, 106, 107), a motion for summary judgment (Dkt.
 121), a motion to strike (Dkt.
-179), several motions to compel or for a protective order (Dkt.
-180, 188, 206, 211, 222, 227, 252, 257, 294, 300, 304, 317, 330, 355, 372), a motion for sanctions (Dkt.
+179), several motions to compel or for a protective order (Dkts.
+180, 188, 206, 211, 222, 227, 252, 257, 294, 300, 304, 317, 330, 355, 372), defendants' motion to stay discovery (a motion for sanctions (Dkt.
 319), and several motions to amend the pleadings to add new defendants (Dkt.
-71, 268, 344).
-The pace of activity has not relented.
-Since then, Plaintiffs have filed additional motions, including a motion for summary judgment and motions to exclude certain expert witnesses, taken and defended multiple expert depositions, and worked with numerous expert witnesses regarding their reports and expert testimony. - 8.
+71, 268, 344) bringing the total number of defendants now to 22. - 8.
 Discovery has been extensive and difficult.
 This case initially involved 19 separate defendants.
-That meant that every element of discovery-issuing of requests, analyzing responses, initiating meet and confers, resolving disputes, moving to compel where no resolution was possible, receiving, reviewing, and analyzing documents and information, formulating and serving follow-up requests, meeting and conferring over those, etc. -was multiplied by 19 and then by 22, with the addition of new defendants.
+That meant that every element of discovery-issuing of requests, analyzing responses, initiating meet and confers, resolving disputes, moving to compel where no resolution was possible, receiving, reviewing, and analyzing documents and information, formulating and serving follow-up requests, meeting and conferring over those, etc.-was multiplied by 19 and then by 22, with the addition of new defendants.
 Plaintiffs served discovery and received responses and documents from every defendant other than Copper Moon and Cost Plus (who each entered into early litigation stays, but who produced information for mediation purposes).